ibexa/documentation-user/docs/content_management/block_reference.md

 On the **Design** tab, in the **View** field, select the layout to be used to present a list of products and submit your changes.

+Toggle the **Enable showing only available items** option on to display only products that are currently in stock.

 ## Campaign block

 Displays a campaign created and configured in [[[= product_name_engage =]]](../ibexa_engage/ibexa_engage.md).